Skip to content

 Language

-Arabic is the official language of Saudi Arabia, but English is widely spoken in urban areas, so getting by as a visitor is rarely difficult.
+Arabic is the official language of Saudi, but English is widely spoken in urban areas, so getting by as a visitor is rarely difficult.
 Signs and public information are often presented in both languages as well.
 Still, learning a few simple Arabic greetings is a thoughtful way to connect with locals and show respect for the culture.

 Currency